-In 2020, LCV Education Fund (LCVEF) is launching a Boards and Commissions Fellowship in partnership with Conservation Voters for Idaho.
-Fellows will be drawn from our state affiliate, allied organizations, and the community.
-The fellowship will focus recruitment on racially diverse, values-aligned environmental leaders and help them to secure appointments to boards and commissions that can help to advance a clean energy and pro-environment agenda.
-Through the fellowship, fellows will learn skills for effective service on a board or commission and receive support through the process of appointment and coaching during their first year of service.
+In 2020, LCV Education Fund (LCVEF) launched a grant program to support Boards and Commissions Fellowship programs led by our state affiliates.
+Fellows are drawn from our state affiliates and allied community organizations.
+The fellowship is intended to recruit racially diverse, values-aligned environmental leaders and help them to secure appointments to boards and commissions that can help to advance a clean energy and pro-environment agenda.
+Through the fellowship, fellows learn skills for effective service on a board or commission and receive support through the process of appointment and coaching during their first year of service.

 Our vision for the Boards and Commissions Fellowship is to: